hanishkvc/prgs-docs-spreadsheetkvc/README.md

   Also during evaluation of cells, done in a row major fashion, the calculated results are cached and reused, when calculating other cells.

-  For optimal performance, especially for =expressions which have deep cell chaining dependencies ideally have cell dependencies such that they depend on
+  For optimal performance, especially for =expressions which have DEEP cell chaining dependencies ideally have cell dependencies such that they depend on

 	* cells to their left on the same row and or any cell in the rows to its top.